bisq-network/bisq/doc/seed-node-daemon.md

     # chmod go-rwx ~bsqsn

-Place the jar file where the ``bsqsn`` user can read it and tag it with Bitsquare's version number (to allow running several instances of mutually incompatible versions), e.g. ``~bsqsn/SeedNode-VERSION.jar``.
+Place the jar file where the ``bsqsn`` user can read it and tag it with bisq's version number (to allow running several instances of mutually incompatible versions), e.g. ``~bsqsn/SeedNode-VERSION.jar``.
 Copy the configuration directory to the ``~bsqsb/.local/share``  directory.